pyeventsourcing/eventsourcing/README.md

 * Stream pointer, to refer to an event in a stream (forthcoming)

+* Updating of stored event, to support domain model migration (forthcoming)

-* Something to store serialized event attribute values separately from the other event information, to prevent large attribute values inhibiting performance and stability - different sizes could be stored in different ways...
+* Something to store serialized event attribute values separately from the other event information, to prevent large attribute values inhibiting performance and stability - different sizes could be stored in different ways... (forthcoming)

 * Different kinds of stored event
-    * IDs generated from content, e.g. like Git
+    * IDs generated from content, e.g. like Git (forthcoming)
-    * cryptographically signed stored events
+    * cryptographically signed stored events (forthcoming)
-    * encrypted stored events
+    * encrypted stored events (forthcoming)

-* Branch and merge mechanism for domain events
+* Branch and merge mechanism for domain events (forthcoming)

-* Examples (see below, more examples are forthcoming)
+* More examples (forthcoming)

 * Great documentation! (forthcoming)